Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes

 “Drop in” calling means that the device answers your call with no action needed on the part of the person receiving the call.

-It can be a really important feature if the person in the nursing home has forgotten how to answer the phone.
+It can be an essential feature if the person in the nursing home has forgotten how to answer the phone.

-With a device that has “drop in” calling, you just place it in the room where they usually read or watch TV.
-Then when you call, you just appear on the screen, they hear your voice, turn and see you, and off you go.
+With a device with a drop-in calling feature, you place it in the room where they usually read or watch TV.
+Then, when you call, you appear on the screen; they hear your voice, turn and see you, and off you go.

-The other advantage of “drop in” calling is that it doesn’t require a very old set of fingers to try and make a touch screen operate.
+The other advantage of drop-in calling is that it doesn’t require an ancient set of fingers to try and make a touch screen operate.

-My father-in-law’s hands are very dry and wrinkled.
-I’ve watched him try to swipe to answer his smartphone a half dozen times and the screen just didn’t recognize the touch like it would for a younger pair of hands.
+My father-in-law’s hands are dehydrated and wrinkled.
+I’ve watched him try to swipe to answer his smartphone a half dozen times, and the screen didn’t recognize the touch like it would for a younger pair of hands.

 3 video call devices with “drop in” calling